DevMountain/Mastery-Demo-List/README.md

 * Student can describe and outline the following patters and how they are used in Angular : MVC, Dependency Injection, Components, Scope events
 * Student can use the built in tools in Angular like ($http, $log, $filter, and $q)
 * Student can import the ui-router script into their Angular application and create multiple routes in their application. * * Student can create routes that use separate template HTML and CSS files.
 Student can create routes that use parameters and also handle route navigation in their Angular controllers.

-#### HTML5
-* Student can utilize modern best practices to make accessible website with ARIA and alt tags
-* Student can implement SEO practices in descriptions, keywords, and can discuss pageRank

-#### SERVER
-* Student can handle Authentication in their APIs using the Passport package.

-#### Problem solving with JS
-* Solve 3 level 6 katas